binbashar/le-ref-architecture-doc/docs/user-guide/leverage-cli/extending-leverage/build.env.md

 ### Working principle & multiple `build.env` precedence

-The `leverage CLI` has a environmental variables loading utility that will load all `.env` files with the given name in the current directory an all of its parents up to the repository root directory and store them in a dictionary.
+The `leverage CLI` has an environmental variable loading utility that will load all `.env` files with the given name in the current directory an all of its parents up to the repository root directory and store them in a dictionary.
 Files are traversed from parent to child as to allow values in deeper directories to override possible previously existing values.